Confessions of a Entrepreneur

 I've endured far more devastating comments and events in my life.
 Being called stupid is rather petty.
 I get that.
 However, that comment from the mouth of a respected mentor/leader haunted me for years.
 It directed me on a course that has simply allowed me to "do good work, with good people" on my own for the past decade.
 For that, I am very grateful.

 Not all workplaces are toxic.
 I have had hugely enriching experiences from being employed across Canada; but if you've experienced one or a few of these environments, you've probably thought about going out on your own too.
 Thankfully, the definition of work has changed drastically and there are countless opportunities to define and create what work looks like.
-The majority of my daily interactions are with people who are living a entrepreneur life, or making the leap and it's truly inspiring.
+The majority of my daily interactions are with people who are living an entrepreneurial life, or making the leap and it's truly inspiring.

 I'm no expert.
 Truthfully, I'm always learning and figuring things out.
 Aren't we all?
-Here are a few lessons I've learned (sometimes the hard way) from being a entrepreneur I'm sparing you with the logistics of making the transition.
+Here are a few lessons I've learned (sometimes the hard way) from being an entrepreneur I'm sparing you with the logistics of making the transition.
 There are loads of articles and books out there to help you out.
 Plus, it really comes down to you, and how you design that transition.
 Gradual or quick, there's no right way.

 DON'T TAKE SH*T

 Life is short.
 It really is.
 Taking any type of shit from anyone is NOT worth your valuable time (more about time coming up).
 Sh*t pay, sh*t work, sh*t attitudes, sh*t offers, sh*t hours.
 If you smell sh*t, walk away.
 You are so much better than a pile of sh*t.
 That goes for anything in life.
 Phew!
 Got that one?
 I'm trying to be as clear as sh*t.
 I promise, I'm moving on to more enlightening and serious content.